Do you have a love of science and a passion for fighting crime?

 There are many subspecialties to consider, however.
 These include the following:

-- Blood Splatter Analyst: Assesses the shape, pattern and diameter of bloodstains to ascertain the events that occured.
+- Blood Splatter Analyst: Assesses the shape, pattern and diameter of bloodstains to ascertain the events that occurred.

 - Firearms Examiner: Evaluates guns believed to have been used in the execution of crimes by comparing bullet fragments and cartridge casings